pwa-builder/pwabuilder-blog/src/docs/android/generating-android-package/generating-android-package.md

 ![A screenshot of the Download button on PWABuilder.
 You can tap this button to download your generated app](/docs/android/generating-android-package/download.png)

+After generating your Android app, see our [Android Next Steps documentation](/docs/android/next-steps-documentation/next-steps-documentation.md) for more information on how to test your application and then publish to the Google Play Store!

 ## Android Features & Customization